-A Traffic Impact Analysis (TIA) dated June 20, 2018, has been provided as part of this application package.
+A Traffic Impact Analysis (TIA) dated June 20, 2018 and a Traffic Memo dated July 27, 2018, have been provided as part of this application package.

-The applicant is requesting alternative street standards for the proposed internal streets, to 40 and 50-feet in width where 60-feet is required.
+The applicant is requesting alternative street standards for the proposed internal streets, to 50-feet in width where 60-feet is required.
 The site topography and shape create a physical constraint that makes it very difficult to comply with the standard right of way width of 60 feet.

 The existing street system and proposed street improvements will be in compliance with the STSP.
+All lots are in compliance with the UDC/SRC.